 We were unlikely to reach all sport scientists with our sampling methods.
-The ESSA 2020 annual report showed that 353 people were registered as an accredited sport scientist and 75 as a high-performance manager with ESSA in 202025.
+The ESSA 2020 annual report showed that 353 people were registered as an accredited sport scientist and 75 as a high-performance manager 25.
 However, it is expected that more people may classify themselves as sport scientists and/or strength and conditioning coaches than are accredited with ESSA due to the relative recency of accreditation requirements within Australia.
 Therefore, our sample size may represent a small sample of sport scientists within Australia.
+It was thought that the increase in professional women’s competitions may have led to participants to listing women’s sport as a future opportunity (i.e., more jobs in the future), however, only 6% of responses suggested women’s sport as a future opportunity.
+This is somewhat surprising; however, the participants may already believe that roles with these organisations (i.e., professional women’s teams) have been filled and thus, they are not a future opportunity.
+Participants may have been thinking beyond gendered terms when providing responses, as the top three most common responses (non-elite populations, discipline specific and data) could occur in any sport context (sport, gender ).
+Whilst participants may not have responded with women’s’ sport as a future growth opportunity, anecdotally there are more sport scientists working in female sport than 10 years ago.

 Conclusion

 A large range of technical and transferable skills were rated as important by respondents.
-Further investigations could examine the technical and transferable skills required by competent and expert sport scientists, to guide the current governing body in the preparation and development of sport scientists, particularly those graduating students seeking employment within the profession.
 Participants were somewhat optimistic there would be more jobs for sport scientists in the future.
 They believe these opportunities would arise in non-professional sport, be discipline-specific and the field of ‘data’ may provide more opportunities than other areas.
 The greatest challenges of the industry were the value, both in terms of how sport science is valued within an organisation and the monetary value of sport scientists, and the supply and demand of sport scientists.

 Practical Implications

-Technical skills are valued by sport scientists and should be include in student curriculum
+Technical skills are valued by sport scientists and should be included in student curriculum

 The industry needs to demonstrate to employers the importance of sport science roles and appropriate renumeration